glacials/splits-io/docs/api.md

 curl -X PATCH https://splits.io/api/v4/bingos/:bingo curl -X PATCH https://splits.io/api/v4/randomizers/:randomizer
 ```
-This endpoint can update fields for a raceable.
+Change a raceable.
 For Bingos this can be used to update the `card_url` parameter.
-For
-Randomizers this is used to add `attachments` to it such as seed files used in the race.
+For Randomizers this is used to add
+`attachments` to it such as seed files used in the race.
+This endpoint requires that the authenticated user is the
+creator of the raceable.

 | Status Codes | Success? | Body Present? | Description                                                                                                     |
 |:-------------|:---------|:--------------|:----------------------------------------------------------------------------------------------------------------|